wogong/kindledxpush/README.md

         "email": "xxxxxx",              # your email
         "password": "xxxxxx",           # your amazon's password
-        "directory": "/path/to/save/",  # save log file and database, end with '/' "count": 15,                    # check how many docs evert time that whether those have been deliverred before, default 15 is one page a time.
+        "directory": "/path/to/save/",  # save log file and database, end with '/' "count": 15,                    # check how many docs every time that whether those have been deliverred before, default 15 is one page a time.
         "number": 4                     # the default count of log messages when you read from log file }